LeJeko/homebridge-exivo/README.md

 ## Description
 This homebridge plug-in exposes Lock accessories from Dormakaba Exivo API to Homekit.
 You must get your site ID and generate API keys from [Customer portal](https://auth.exivo.io/login).
+Restart homebridge to reflect any additions, deletions or modifications made to your installation.

 ## config.json